Dr Inge Dornan

 Summary

-In 2009 she was appointed Senior Fellow and in 2010 Associate Fellow of the Rothermere American Institute, Oxford, where she worked on a research project on enslaved women in the British slave trade.
-In 2019 Inge led a series of public engagement events in London on the theme of 'Unlocking the Secrets of Britain's Slave Past' as part of the UK Being Human Festival of the Humanities, sponsored by the London School of Advanced Study, the AHRC and British Academy.
-These included walking tours to uncover the hidden narratives of British slavery in the built landscape of Hillingdon and Uxbridge; a specially curated exhibition with Brunel University London Archives on the education of enslaved children in the British Caribbean; and an award-winning production on the British slave trade, Breaking the Silence, which Inge co-wrote with theatre director and academic, Dr Holly Maples, scheduled to tour the UK in 2020 funded by Arts Council England and the William A Cadbury Trust.
-These events culminated in a public lecture on the forgotten history of British slavery chaired by Inge and presented by Professor David Olusoga.
-In 2020, Inge received Brunel University London's inaugural Research Impact Award for Public Engagement.
+I have a longstanding record of commitment to generating research impact and sharing and disseminating historical research in the public sphere.
+In 2019, I led a series of public engagement events in London on the theme of 'Unlocking the Secrets of Britain's Slave Past' as part of the UK Being Human Festival of the Humanities, sponsored by the London School of Advanced Study, the AHRC and British Academy.
+This included walking tours to uncover the hidden narratives of British slavery in the built landscape of Hillingdon and Uxbridge; a specially curated exhibition with Brunel University London Archives on the British and Foreign School Society and the education of enslaved children in the British Caribbean; and an award-winning heritage production on the British slave trade, Breaking the Silence, which I co-wrote with theatre director and academic, Dr Holly Maples.
+These events culminated in a public lecture on the forgotten history of British slavery which I chaired with Professor David Olusoga.
+In 2020, I was awarded Brunel University London's inaugural Research Impact Award for Public Engagement.

 Newest selected publications